-The reasons for this requirement are as follows:
+The reasons for this requirement are:

 - For the management of your student visa, the Japan Immigration Bureau, Student Office and Academic Office must be informed of your academic progress each semester.
 However, if a student is not attending classes and / or is away from the university for an extended period, the university has no confirmation or proof of status as a student.
 The provided information may be used in this case to prove your status as a student. - 2.
-In case of emergency or natural disaster abroad, the university will be able to quickly confirm the safety of its students.
+In case of emergency, the university will be able to confirm students' safety.